-Students can confidently enroll in the L&LI Ecuador semester knowing that they have until 14 days prior to the program start date before a financial commitment to L&LI becomes non-refundable.
+Students can confidently enroll in the L&LI semester knowing that they have until 14 days prior to the program start date before a financial commitment to L&LI becomes non-refundable.

 New student training on how to live safely and abide by local mandates.
 L&LI is providing additional supplies, space, and equipment.

 *Updated December 15, 2020

 L&LI is confidently planning to offer the Fall 2021 semester in person with adjusted operating procedures in light of the pandemic.
 We are continuing to monitor that status in Ecuador and based on all of the trends, we anticipate the country will continue to be open and safe for students.

 As of the drafting of this policy, the status of COVID-19 in the Andean region of Ecuador, where the L&LI program operates, has remained steady.
 The country of Ecuador has utilized various measures to combat the virus and, as the initial need for broad lockdowns has begun to subside, more targeted policies are being used in an effort to balance managing the virus while also re-opening the country.